Waverley Gardens Shopping Centre

-Waverley Gardens, is a shopping centre with approximately 110 shops, located 25 km south-east of Melbourne, Australia, in the suburb of Mulgrave, Victoria.
-The Shopping Centre has the Monash Freeway on its north-east border, Police Road on its southern border and Hansworth Street on the western side.
+Waverley Gardens is a shopping centre with approximately 110 shops, located 25 km south-east of Melbourne, Australia, in the suburb of Mulgrave.
+The shopping centre has the Monash Freeway on its north-east border, Police Road on its southern border and Hansworth Street on the western side.

-Redevelopment
+History

+In 1989 it was sold by George Herscu to Growth Equities Mutual.

 In 2004 a 3-stage redevelopment process began.
 Refurbishments include the construction of two multi-storey car parks and restoration of a third, the relocation of the bus terminal, the extension of the Shopping Centre on the north-east side, and general improvements to the inside appearance of the shopping locations.

 In May 2005, the first major stage of development was completed, with the opening of Coles, as well as many other smaller shops in a corridor towards Target.
 This included the refurbishment of the entrances, and general appearance of the walkways.
 Part of this development included the opening of two multi-storey car-parks on the south-western side.

 In December 2006, a new-look food court was opened.

 The second stage of development was officially completed on 8 March 2007, with the opening of Big W. This included a number of smaller shops, and a restored car-park on the north-eastern side.

+By 2013 the owner Mirvac sold the shopping centre to, apparently, Blackstone who sold it to Elanor in 2018 as part of their passive exit from the retail industry.